Facts About the Central African Republic's Culture, Geography, and History

 10. Protestantism is the main religion

-9. Country is very rich in resources, but one of the poorest nations in the world at the same time
+9. The country is very rich in resources, but one of the poorest nations in the world at the same time

 8. Contains over 80 ethnic groups